Kyiv-1 Police Battalion: History

 During the 7 August 2014 clashes between the Maidan Self-Defence and the Kyiv municipal authorities trying to remove barricades, the Kyiv-1 Battalion provided support to the authorities.

 In November 2015, the battalion merged with the Kyiv-2, Zoloti Vorota, Sich, and Svyata Mariya battalions to make the Kyiv Regiment.

-During the 2022 Russian invasion of Ukraine, the battalion fought in the battles of Kyiv and Avdiivka.
+During the 2022 Russian invasion of Ukraine, the battalion fought in the Battle of Kyiv and the Battle of Avdiivka.